 Veronica Sullivan – Prize Manager

 Veronica is the marketing and programs manager of the Feminist Writers Festival, and the co-host of Sisteria, a podcast about women’s experiences as the creators and consumers of arts and culture.
-She is the former online editor of Kill Your Darlings journal, and has written for publications including Overland, Right Now, The Lifted Brow, Archer and Going Down Swinging.
+She is the former online editor of Kill Your Darlings journal, and has written for publications including The Guardian, Overland, Right Now, The Lifted Brow and Archer.
 She was a 2016 Wheeler Centre Hot Desk Fellow, and was part of the Melbourne Writers Festival’s 30 Under 30 program in 2015.

 Molly Lukin – Assistant Prize Manager